 It’s very, very difficult to get a first-time small business loan.
-Most first-time business owners (nearly 75 percent, in fact) obtain their funds through friends, family, and their own assets.
+First-time business owners may obtain their funds through friends, family, and their own assets.
 Crowdfunding and other forms of lending have arisen to quickly meet the needs of enthusiastic entrepreneurs with a spark of an idea.
 More and more, fresh-faced millennials are leaning on alternative funding solutions to help them get fast funding for their startup rather than a traditional grant or loan.
 Then, business owners will apply for a loan or other types of funding, like merchant cash advances, after a year or so of running successfully, when it’s easier to ask for.

 However, there are first-time small business loans available from some traditional institutions.
 It’s certainly not impossible to get one; it’s just difficult.

 In the unpredictable world of crowdfunding, what the masses look for in a venture can vary widely.
 But if you look at some of the most successful crowdfunding campaigns, you might see some basic trends: Crowds like cool stuff.
 They like cool stuff that’s immediately relevant to them.
 They also like cool stuff from a brand that they like, one that has already made cool stuff that they like.

 What banks are looking for, on the other hand, is much more specific and doesn’t really relate to something’s coolness factor (though it may sometimes help).
 When sifting through applications for first-time small business loans, there are three standard, basic things banks look at.
 (Keep in mind that different banks have different standards.)

 - Whether the loan is for a sound business purpose

 - Whether you and your business partner(s) have good character

 - Whether you’ll be able to pay back the loan